tencentyun/intlcloud-documents/yehe_doc/互联网中间件/API 网关/操作指南/认证与安全/应用认证方式_intl_en.md

 ### Prerequisites

 - The API caller needs to get the signature key pair (`ApiAppKey` and `ApiAppSecret`) authorized to an API before calling the API.
-- The security authentication type of the called API is "application authentication".
+- The security authentication type of the called API is "Application-Enabled Authentication".

 ### Signature generation on client